lgraubner/sitemap-generator/README.md

 Default: `true`

 Whether to treat URL's with query strings like `http://www.example.com/?foo=bar` as indiviual sites and to add them to the sitemap.

+### maxEntriesPerFile

+Type: `number`
+Default: `50000`

+Google limits the maximal number of URLs in one sitemaps to 50000.
+If this limit is reached the sitemap-generator creates another sitemap.
+In that case the first entry of the `sitemaps` array is a sitemapindex file.

 ## Events